Jonathan-Luo01/Jonathan_BlueStampPortfolio/index.md

 # Modifications
-I created a simple security camera that detects motion and sends a notification via email to the user, but wouldn't it be even better if it had all the functions of a modern camera?
+I created a simple security camera that detects motion and sends a notification via email to the user, but wouldn't it be even better if it had more functions like a modern camera?
 Previously, the camera only sends an image of the object in the email, but I also wanted to send a short video so the intruder's actions could be recorded.
 Here are each of the modifications I made to each class in order to add a video.

 camera.py:
 ```python